mooskagh/lczero-training/docs/index.md

 * [Training Tuple Format](training_tuple.md) — A description of the training tuple format used in the project.
 This is an interface between data loader and model training.
+* [TensorBoard Metrics](tensorboard.md) — Instructions for enabling and
+  browsing training metrics that are exported during training.